hazymorning/origami_weather/README.md

 | `weather_entity` | `string` | — | **Required.** Your weather integration entity (e.g. `weather.home`). |
 | `moon_phase_entity` | `string` | — | **Recommended.** Shows the moon in its current phase. |

 The card has a visual editor.
-When you add it, you get a default layout which you can rearrange however you like (see [Layouts](#layouts)).
+When you add it, you get a default card.
+Almost everything in this card can be changed or combined differently (see [Layouts](#layouts)).
+You can also just use one of the following examples, which show different possible layouts.

 <br>